 Spice the game up with even more options, like these.

-You can put anything you want in your saran wrap ball.
-But the magic is in the suspense of not knowing what you're gonna get.
+You can put anything you want in your plastic wrap gift ball.
+The magic is in the suspense of not knowing what you're gonna get.
 Imagine which gifts would “wow” the recipient and plant those between the less surprising fillers.

 - coins and rolled coins